kevinsimper/kevinsimper.dk/app/blog/posts/how-to-make-authentication-with-github-apps-for-side-projects.md

 For security do not to depend on the user id from github and not the email for example, as a user can switch their email.

-From here you if you want other developers to use your GitHub app you have to update the settings to allow others.
+From here if you want other developers to use your GitHub app you have to update the settings to allow others.
 Do that from you Developer Settings on github.com.

 If you have any questions or want to show me your implementation please send me an email, I would love to chat! 😄